MicrosoftDocs/VBA-Docs/api/Excel.Application.AddCustomList.md

 ## Remarks

-If the list that you are trying to add already exists, this method throws a runtime error 1004.
+If the list that you are trying to add already exists, this method throws a run-time error 1004.
 Catch the error with an **On Error** statement.

 ## Example